Cherry1315/Java_A2_ObjectOrientedProgramming/README.md

-University assessment.
+## University assessment
-Mark gained: HD (90%).
-Assessed on lists, collections class, queue interface, implementing exception handling, writing to a file, reading from a file, lock() and unlock() methods.
+This project was part of a university assessment where the following concepts were evaluated:
+- Lists
+- Queue interface
+- Implementing exception handling
+- Writing to a file
+- Reading from a file
+- Lock() and unlock() methods

+**Grade:** High Distinction (90%).
-Note: There are small fixes that could have been made to lists and queue interface for full marks (100%).
+*Note:* There are minor inprovments that could have been made to the lists and queue interface for a perfect score (100%).